-3.82 As set out in our PR08 determination and related documents, Network Rail needs to include any payments due under the volume incentive and any appropriate under/over spends on Cumulo rates, ORR fees,44 reporter costs and NSIP in the opex memorandum account.
-This account will be reported on in statement 10: Other information of the regulatory financial statements and for the avoidance of doubt this account is not part of the RAB and no capitalised financing is added to the account in CP4.
-Any adjustments to revenue will be made at the next periodic review (to take effect from 1 April 2014).
+3.82 As set out in our PR08 determination and related documents, Network Rail needs to include any payments due under the volume incentive and any appropriate under/over spends on Cumulo rates, ORR fees42, reporter costs, NSIP and other areas agreed to be logged up in the opex memorandum account.
+This account will be reported in Statement 10: Other information of the regulatory financial statements and for the avoidance of doubt this account is not part of the RAB and no capitalised financing is added to the account in CP4.
+Any adjustments to revenue will be made at the start of the next control period (to take effect from 1 April 2014).